storyblok/gatsby-source-storyblok/README.md

 `gatsby-source-storyblok` does three actions when you initialize it:

-- Provides a `StoryblokStory` that includes `useStoryblokState` that receives a story object.
+- Provides a `<StoryblokStory />` that includes `useStoryblokState` that receives a story object.
 - Loads [Storyblok Bridge](https://www.storyblok.com/docs/Guides/storyblok-latest-js?utm_source=github.com&utm_medium=readme&utm_campaign=gatsby-source-storyblok) for real-time visual updates.
 - Provides a `storyblokEditable` function to link editable components to the Storyblok Visual Editor.

 > [gatsby-source-storyblok v5](https://github.com/storyblok/gatsby-source-storyblok/tree/v5) and lower had `useStoryblokState` that parsed story content JSON into the object.
-Use `StoryblokStory` instead to handle the Visual Editor live events when editing story.
+Use `<StoryblokStory />` instead to handle the Visual Editor live events when editing story.

 #### 1. Fetching Content & Listen to Storyblok Visual Editor events